IBM/icp4d-customer-churn-classifier/README.md

 #### Add the data asset

-> NOTE: You can optionally load the data into a Db2 Warehouse.
+> NOTE: You can optionally load the data into Db2 Warehouse.
 For instuctions, go to [use Db2 Warehouse to store customer data](#11-optional-use-db2-warehouse-to-store-customer-data).

 - [ ] Use the left menu to go back to `Projects`.
 - [ ] Select the project you created.